KOSL: Legal Proceedings and Chapter 11 Subchapter V Reorganization

 On March 26, 2020, AASAA Media LLC DBA KMRI Radio was placed into involuntary receivership by Judge Matthew Bates of the Third Judicial District Court of Salt Lake County.
-KMRI's license was auctioned on July 17, 2020 by the court appointed receiver Jacob Hibbard, with the plaintiff in the foreclosure auction acquiring KMRI's license by placing a $75,000 credit bid.
+KMRI's license was auctioned on July 17, 2020, by the court appointed receiver Jacob Hibbard, with the plaintiff in the foreclosure auction acquiring KMRI's license by placing a $75,000 credit bid.

 On July 28, 2020, AASAA Media LLC DBA KMRI Radio voluntarily filed for Chapter 11 reorganization under Subchapter V and became Debtor-in-Possession [Trustee] of the FCC License and other assets; and is continuing operations of KMRI Radio via digital streaming until its antenna tower can be restored.
 One of the members of AASAA Media LLC, Nicolas Alejandro Vicente, died on August 21, 2020.
 The bankruptcy case previously filed by AASAA Media, LLC, was dismissed on October 26, 2020.
 On October 30, 2020, Barry Wood, the owner of KMRI LLC, submitted an application to the FCC to assign KMRI's license to the newly created LLC.
-An application for extension of the STA to remain silent was filed with the FCC on January 28, 2021 by receiver Jacob Hibbard, in order to resolve the legal disputes currently preventing KMRI from resuming broadcasting.
+An application for extension of the STA to remain silent was filed with the FCC on January 28, 2021, by receiver Jacob Hibbard, in order to resolve the legal disputes currently preventing KMRI from resuming broadcasting.
 On March 16, 2021, KMRI briefly resumed broadcasting with reduced power and an emergency wire antenna in order to prevent the station's license from lapsing before the expiration of the one year silent period.
 According to the Special Temporary Authority (STA) application filed with the FCC by receiver Jacob Hibbard, KMRI's Nautel transmitter sustained minor damage during the March 18, 2020 Salt Lake City earthquake which caused the station's tower to collapse.
 Replacement parts for the transmitter were obtained and installed prior to the temporary resumption of operations on March 16, 2021.
 On January 19, 2023, the FCC dismissed receiver Jacob Hibbard's Petition for Reconsideration, denying the standard renewal period of 8 years for the station's license.
 The FCC license for KMRI is currently set to expire on April 21, 2023, and the station remains off the air as of February 8, 2023.
 On March 3, 2023, KMRI briefly resumed broadcasting with a temporary antenna to preserve the station's license before the expiration of the one year special temporary authority silent period on March 9, 2023.
 The current engineering STA expires on August 28, 2023.

 Return to the Air with Sports

 On October 2, 2024, KMRI returned to the air with a sports talk format, branded as "SLC Sports Radio", with programming from Sports Byline USA.
+That programming ended abruptly in early 2026.

+On January 5, 2026, Wood filed a request to change call letters to KOSL, which was approved by the FCC on January 9, 2026.